-Here are some of the more frequently asked questions (and answers) about Superior Water Conditioners.
+Here are the most frequently asked questions about the Superior Water Conditioner.

 Our standard equipment will treat water effectively under the following parameters:

 - Hardness range to 132 grains per gallon (2,250 ppm)

 - Boiler operating steam pressure to 185 psi

 - Silica content should not exceed 10% of the calcium content

 - If silica content exceeds 10% of the calcium content, softening the water first will be beneficial

 Give us a call at 260-456-3596, or click the button below to send us an email!